Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Conclusion

-In future work, we aim to explore how explicit communication \citep{Oliehoek2008ExploitingDec-POMDPs,Messias2011EfficientPOMDPs,Wang2019R-MADDPGCommunication, Das2019TarMAC:Communication} can be added to LAN to further improve the coordination between the agents and to improve robustness of the learned policies.
-We also aim to investigate how LAN's architecture might benefit MARL algorithms in settings with continuous action spaces.
+\paragraph{Future work} In future work, we aim to explore how the history representation of the centralized value can be improved through the use of Attention \citep{Vaswani2017AttentionNeed} or Graph Neural Networks \citep{Kipf2017Semi-supervisedNetworks}.
+We also aim to investigate how explicit communication \citep{Oliehoek2008ExploitingDec-POMDPs,Messias2011EfficientPOMDPs,Wang2020R-MADDPGCommunication, Das2019TarMAC:Communication} can be added to LAN to further improve the coordination between the agents and to improve robustness of the learned policies.
+We also plan to investigate how LAN's architecture might benefit MARL algorithms in settings with continuous action spaces.